oswilehi/ProgramacionAvanzada2016/ReadMe.md

 ### September 26th, 2016
 After an overview of how memory hierarchy works, we started to learn C++ as it's memory management is more transparent to the programmer *unlike .net languages*.
 After a quick introduction on how to set up a C++ project we introduce the concept of pointers and its operators.

-### September 28th, 2016
-Day off.

-### October 3rd, 2016
-*"We have talked about pointers, but not about their practical application..."* - after such statement, we mention their application representing queues and stacks.

-*"If we delete a position in the list, how do we know where the empty element is...?"*

-Basically, we talked about the concept of a **linked list**, the type of structure that allows to implement dynamic stacks and queues using pointers.
-Homework was to look up what is a **double linked list**...

-### October 5th, 2016
-The previous class we talked about how expensive it would be to delete an specific element from a list and shift the left ones in an implementation using arrays.
-* It turns out that is such more better to use a **linked list**, since it would only imply modifying the direction in memory that the *next* property of an element in the list is pointing to.
-We have then new several possibilities for working with queues, stacks and lists.

-Also, we note that the elements in a **double linked list** have a reference to the previous and next node.

-* *"What would happen if we look for an element in a list that is not double-linked...?"* It would be necessary to start from the begginning.
-For example, if we want to look for an element 2 nodes behind... a node wouldn't know how to go backwards; but if it is double-linked everything changes since it will have a *next* and *previous* property.

-Furthermore, we made a couple of exercises applying pointers.